stangeor/USA-Regional-Sales-Analysis/README.md

 Led end-to-end regional sales analytics, including data ingestion, cleansing, exploratory analysis, and development of executive-level dashboards.

-Converted raw transactional data into actionable insights that drove improvements in regional sales performance.
+Transformed raw transactional data into actionable insights that improved regional sales performance.

 Used Python for data ingestion and validation, and BI tools to deliver executive reporting and interactive analysis.